With some Javascript development know-how, you can extend Botium with your own logic hooks.

 Deployment to Botium

-There are 2 ways to deploy your custom logic hook to Botium.
+There are two ways to deploy your custom logic hook to Botium.

 Deployment to botium.json